Blendify/blender-manual/blender_docs/manual/data_system/datablocks.rst

 It's good to be aware of how Blender, handles data-blocks life-time, when they are freed and why.

-Blender follows the general rule that data which isn't used, will be freed.
+Blender follows the general rule where unused data is eventually removed.

-Its common to add and remove a lot of data while working, this has the advantage of not having to manually manage every single data-block.
+Since its common to add and remove a lot of data while working, this has the advantage of not having to manually manage every single data-block.

 This works by skipping zero user data-blocks when writing ``.blend`` files.

-While this is acceptable as default behavior, there are times when you want to save a data-block even when its unused *(typically for re-usable asset libraries).* see `Fake User`_.
+In some cases you want to save a data-block even when its unused *(typically for re-usable asset libraries).* see `Fake User`_.